eykrehbein/strest/README.md

 ```

 ## Sending files and form data
-Sending files and form data is easy, use form type in the postData prop.
+Sending files and form data is easy, use params type in the postData prop.
 ```yaml
 version: 2
 requests: